 You know what you should say.
 You know what you need to talk about, but you’re not so clear on what you shouldn’t say.

-I think I can help, because I’ve seen these statements wreck the community we’re all striving for in our small groups.
+I think I can help, because I’ve seen these statements wreck the community we’re all striving for in a small group.

 1. Well, that was sure a dumb question.